economycomfort/infra/README.md

 Evolved from the work of [Alex Kretzschmar](https://github.com/ironicbadger).
 His various blog posts about using Ansible convinced me to give it a whirl.

+Hopefully somebody else finds this useful.
+Note that most things are specific to my environment, and will likely need to be modified for deplpyment elsewhere.